jocei/SAS-on-demand-learning/README.md

 # SAS-on-demand-learning
-Learning how to use SAS on clinical data
+Learning how to use SAS